 Zero-click end-to-end, with no user action required between message receipt and code execution.

-FORCEDENTRY (CVE-2021-30860) also satisfies all four criteria and is used as a historical comparison point (Section Section (forcedentry)) rather than as a second primary case.
+FORCEDENTRY (CVE-2021-30860) also satisfies all four criteria and is used as a historical comparison point (Section II-E) rather than as a second primary case.
 Isolated CVEs that require tap-to-open interaction, browser navigation, or installation of an attacker-controlled application were excluded, because their threat model differs qualitatively from the zero-click class studied here.

 Analysis Framework